dynamicloud/dynamicloud_nodejs_api/README.md

 query.add(dc.conditions.like("name", "Eleaz%"));
 ```

-Every call of add function in object Query will put the Condition in a ordered list of conditions, that list will be joint as a AND condition.
+Every call of add function in object Query will put the Condition in a ordered array of conditions, that array will be joint as a AND condition.
 So, if you add two conditions as follow:

 ```javascript
 var dc = require('dynamicloud');